-- 54 The faculty administrator shall inform the Academic Secretary in the prescribed format, of the outcome of the assessment for all the formally taught and assessed elements of the award before a results list can be issued.
-No award may be granted unless and until the candidate has completed all the formally assessed and taught elements for the award and has achieved the credits required. - 55 On receipt of a unanimous recommendation from the examiners to award a PhD, MPhil, or of a decision by the Committee where the examiners were not unanimous, and evidence of the candidate's achievement of the necessary taught elements and credits, the Academic Secretary shall produce a results list confirming the recommendations of the examiners or Committee dated with the date of the recommendation of the examiners or Committee.
-The results list shall be signed by the Chair of the Committee.
-This will be passed to the appropriate officer of the University for the production of the certificate. - 56 Following the award of the degree the Academic Secretary shall lodge one copy of the thesis in the library of the University, one in the library of any collaborating establishment and one in the library of any relevant affiliated institution.
+- 61 The faculty administrator shall inform the Academic Registrar in the prescribed format, of the outcome of the assessment for all the formally taught and assessed elements of the award for submission to the research degrees examining board.
+No award may be granted unless and until the candidate has completed all the formally assessed and taught elements for the award and has achieved the credits required. - 62 On receipt of a recommendation from the research degrees examining board to award a research degree, the Academic Registrar shall produce a results list.
+This will be passed to the appropriate officer of the University for the production of the certificate. - 63 Following the award of the degree the Academic Registrar shall lodge one copy of the thesis in the library of the University, one in the library of any collaborating establishment and one in the library of any relevant affiliated institution.

-H1g APPLICATIONS FOR REVIEW OF DECISIONS OF DECISIONS OF EXAMINERS FOR PROGRAMMES OF SUPERVISED RESEARCH
+H1g APPLICATIONS FOR REVIEW OF DECISIONS OF EXAMINERS FOR PROGRAMMES OF SUPERVISED RESEARCH